Wildlife officials kill female bear in Singletree after it attacks homeowner

 Two cubs are taken into possession after the seventh bear attack in the state this year

-A female bear was euthanized Thursday in Singletree and its two cubs were taken into possession by wildlife officials after it attacked a man and left him with an upper forearm injury.
+A female bear was euthanized Thursday in Singletree and its two cubs were taken into possession by wildlife officers after it attacked a man and left him with an upper forearm injury.

-According to Randy Hampton, the regional public information officer with Colorado Parks and Wildlife, the unsuspecting homeowner was attacked when he walked outside to retrieve his dog in the morning, which he’d let out to go to the bathroom.
+The unsuspecting homeowner was attacked when he walked outside to retrieve his dog in the morning, which he’d let out to go to the bathroom, according to Randy Hampton, the regional public information officer with Colorado Parks and Wildlife.

-After the sow charged the man and took a swipe at him, he ran inside his home.
+After the sow charged the man and took a swipe at him, the man ran inside his home.
 The homeowner was treated for his injuries at a nearby urgent care and has yet to be identified.

 The homeowner never saw the cubs with the sow, Hampton said.
 Deputies and wildlife officers only discovered the cubs after finding the sow in the tree.
 The sow was euthanized, per CPW policy, and the cubs were taken into possession for rehabilitation.

 “He didn’t know he was between a bear or anything,” Hampton said.
-“He didn’t see the big bear until it was coming at hime.”
+“He didn’t see the big bear until it was coming at him.”

+Thursday’s attack marks the seventh incident this year in Colorado where a bear has attacked a human, according to CPW data.
+CPW has a two-strike policy for troublesome bears, tagging and relocating bears after their first strike, but any bear that attacks a human is put down.

+“Once they’e gotten to a point that they’re aggressive with people, it’s too risky to do anything else,” Hampton said.

 Support Local Journalism